disaverio/canvas-board/README.md

 # canvas-board
-General purpose grid-board on canvas with support to pieces moving, borad flipping and board resizing
+General purpose NxN board on canvas with support to pieces moving, board rotation and board resizing